Sciss/FScape-next/notes/outputs.md

 (preventing an object to be emitted from `value()`), or through an active call.
 If re-validation yields the old key, the flag can be flipped back.

+It is clear that we cannot prevent false retention of objects pointing to invalidated cached values.
+Even if we change from `Obj[S]` to a flat value in `Gen`, we could still lift a `File` to an `Artifact.Obj` etc. Without a real reference counting mechanism, we must therefore rely on the use site being very careful about the use of a `Gen` value.
+We must introduce an in-memory transactional use counter similar to what filecache-txn does.

 # Re-thought

 Caching needs to be fundamentally solved/implemented in SoundProcesses first.
 It should be